ChivuTania/taskManagementApp/README.md

 # OVERVIEW
 The chosen theme for this project is a Project Management Application where team members can sort out their tasks, create new issues and track their progress.
-It will mimic some of the behaviors of other well-known management platforms such as Jira and it will follow a structure of Projects, Sprints and finally tasks.
+It will mimic some of the behaviors of other well-known management platforms such as Jira and it will follow a structure of Projects, Sprints and finally Tasks.
 Its desired main functionalities would be:
 - Create new Projects
 - Create new Sprints
 - Add Sprints to Projects